Clan Cumming: Wars of Scottish Independence

 After suffering a succession of indignities, the Scottish people were forced into rebellion.
 John III Comyn, Lord of Badenoch, known as John "the red" Comyn was a leader in Scottish independence.
 With the outbreak of war between England and Scotland, Comyn, his father, and his cousin, John Comyn, Earl of Buchan, crossed the border and attacked Carlisle on 26 March 1296, defended for King Edward I of England by Robert Bruce, Earl of Carrick, the father of the future king of Scotland.

 John Comyn became the most powerful political and military leader in Scotland from 1302 to 1304.
 He led the Scottish army against the English in the Battle of Roslin, 23 February 1303.
 John's greatly outnumbered army faced and beat the well-trained English army.
-However, many of the Red Comyn's allies made peace with Edward I of England, and so John submitted to King Edward I of England at Strathhord on 9 February 1304.
+However, many of the Red Comyn's allies made peace with King Edward I of England, and so John submitted to Edward at Strathhord on 9 February 1304.

 On 10 February 1306 John Comyn, Lord of Badenoch and Robert the Bruce met in the church of the Grey Friars, Dumfries where Bruce murdered Comyn.
 The reasons are disputed.
 One account claims that the Bruce knew he had to gain the support of John Comyn; however, John was outraged when it was proposed he betray his terms with King Edward I of England.
 It is likely that Robert Bruce stabbed the Red Comyn at the high altar, and his companions finished the job.
 Sir Robert Comyn, uncle to the Comyn chief, was killed while defending his nephew.
 Both the Comyn chief titles as Lord of Badenoch and Earl of Buchan were forfeited to the crown.

 John Comyn's son, also named John, was defeated by Robert the Bruce in a skirmish.
 Comyn fled to join the English and was later killed at the Battle of Bannockburn in 1314, fighting with the English, against Bruce.
 Any hopes of the Comyns returning to power ended at Bannockburn.
 Adomar Comyn, the son of John, died just two years later and was the last male of the Badenoch line.
 The lands in Badenoch, once the centre of Comyn power, were given to the Clan Macpherson for supporting Robert Bruce.
 The fall of the Badenoch Comyns removed the Comyns from politics in Scotland although other branches of the clan continued to thrive.
 The spelling of the name Comyn generally became Cumming and the Cummings of Altyre were recognised as the clan chiefs.